Soul of Sri Lanka

 The Cultural Triangle welcomes us with remarkable UNESCO World Heritage Sites, including the ancient cities of Anuradhapura and Polonnaruwa, the rock fortress of Sigiriya, and the Dambulla Cave Temples We enjoy meditation with monks, Kandyan dancing, and elephant-watching in Minneriya National Park.

-Tea Country is a breathtaking expanse of green hills, lush valleys, and rushing waterfalls After a scenic train ride, we walk the tea trails, witnessing local life and learning about tea production Opt for a midnight climb up 7360-foot Adam’s Peak, a pilgrimage destination for Buddhists, Muslims, and Christians.
+Tea Country is a breathtaking expanse of green hills, lush valleys, and rushing waterfalls After a scenic train ride, we walk the tea trails, witnessing local life and learning about tea production.
+Enjoy some well-deserved leisure time in your luxury bungalow.

 We venture to Yala National Park, where tropical jungle and Indian Ocean beaches collide Watch for elephants, leopards, water buffalo, and a huge variety of birds amid diverse habitats, from forests to grasslands to lagoons.